sammnnz/pymagic8/README.md

 **[isfunctionincallchain](https://sammnnz.github.io/pymagic9/latest/api-docs/pymagic9.html#pymagic9.pymagic9.isfunctionincallchain)**: Determines whether the given function object or code object is present in the call chain.

-**[nameof](https://sammnnz.github.io/pymagic9/latest/api-docs/pymagic9.html#pymagic9.pymagic9.nameof)**: This function allows you to retrieve the name of a variable, function, class, or module as a string.
-This can be useful in scenarios where you need to dynamically access or manipulate names in your code.
+**[nameof](https://sammnnz.github.io/pymagic9/latest/api-docs/pymagic9.html#pymagic9.pymagic9.nameof)**: This function correctly determines the "name" of an object, without being tied to the object itself.
+It can be used to retrieve the name of variables, functions, classes, modules, and more.

 **[PropertyMeta](https://sammnnz.github.io/pymagic9/latest/api-docs/pymagic9.html#pymagic9.pymagic9.PropertyMeta)**: This metaclass allows you to create `auto-implemented properties` (like in C#, where you can declare properties without explicitly defining a getter and setter), for which you can use an ellipsis or empty functions to indicate that the Python itself would create the auto-implemented accessor.